Jelena Karleuša: 2023–2026: Alpha and Omega

 On New Year's Eve and New Year's Day, Karleuša performed in Kragujevac and Bor, respectively.
 Due to threats of riots by anti-government protesters, her Kragujevac show was protected by a large number of police forces.
 She claimed that the show had been attended by 70,000 people and chastised Radio Television of Serbia for not reporting about it.
 Karleuša's claims were supported by the pro-government tabloid Informer, but were soon debunked after photos from the show were shared online and it became apparent that the attendance was low.
 The Bor show was attended by an even lower number of people, estimated at around 1,000.
 On 7 January 2025, Christmas Day according to the Julian calendar followed by the Serbian Orthodox Church, Prva Srpska Televizija aired a television special Gala veče s Jelenom Karleušom featuring Karleuša performing in front of the Museum of Yugoslavia, accompanied by a symphony orchestra.
 The songs performed included a cover of "Vidovdan".
 Despite Karleuša dubbing it a celebration of 30th anniversary of her career, according to Nielsen Media Research, the special was seen by a lacklustre 6.13% of viewers.
 In honor of the 20th anniversary of Damir Handanović's career, Karleuša agreed to participate in his project Novi zvuk for which he rearranged a number of hits from his repertoire; Karleuša herself covered "Jedno đubre obično", originally performed by Katarina Grujić in 2013.
 The cover was released on 8 May 2025.
 On 3 August 2025, Karleuša held a public concert in Kopaonik, which the Municipality of Raška paid 2.4 million RSD for.
 It attracted merely around 200 people, despite free entry.
 On 15 August 2025, Karleuša and Željko Mitrović jointly announced that she would be joining the jury of Pinkove Zvezde.
+On 30 December 2025, Karleuša and Boki 13 released "Kaligula 2", a remix of Boki 13's 2010 track "Kaligula".
+The original song was initially intended for release by Karleuša and was meant to be premiered at All About Diva Show; however, she ultimately decided not to release it and instead gave it to Boki 13.

+2026–present: Enigma

+On 3 July 2026, Karleuša premiered the first single, "Sad je sve okej", from her upcoming album, Enigma, with a live performance during the season finale of Pinkove Zvezde.
+On 14 July 2026, she released 2 more singles—"Balkanboy" and "Mata Hari"—both with music videos.